Alicepinch/roots-cafe/TESTING.md

 **User Story:** As a new customer I would like to see some reviews from previous customers.
 - A customer can view customer reviews via the 'Customer reviews section' on the homepage.
 This also links through to trip advisor where they could view more if the cafe was real.

+**User Story** As a new customer I would like to see the menu options and whether I would be interested in what is on offer.
+- A customer can view the menu via the menu link in the navigation.

 #### Existing customer:

-**User Story:** As a customer who has already visited Roots cafe before I would like to be able to view the menu to see if anything new has been added/ to plan what I will eat.
+**User Story:** As an existing customer who has already visited Roots cafe before I would like to be able to view the menu to see if anything new has been added/ to plan what I will eat.
 - A customer can click through to the menu from the fixed navigation bar at the top of the page.

-**User Story:** As a new customer I would like to be able to get in contact to book a table/ if I have any questions.
+**User Story:** As an existing customer I would like to be able to get in contact to book a table/ if I have any questions.
 - A customer can click through to the contact page from the fixed navitation bar at the top of the page.
 They are also provided with quick contact details via the footer on each page.

-**User Story:** As a new customer I would like to know the steps being taken to keep up with the current climate.
+**User Story:** As an existing customer I would like to know the steps being taken to keep up with the current climate.
 - If a customer is planning to visit then they can find the covid update when they go to the 'Visit' page in the fixed navigation.